 The registration process is first-come, first-served and takes place on our MySSP portal, which is our online registration system.
 MySSP allows you to submit your registration, make payments, and later in the process, update your group’s information regarding roster information, t-shirt sizes and dietary needs.
 Please call or email Veronica Russell, SSP’s Director of Volunteers and Outreach, if you have any questions.

 Registration is on a first-come, first-served basis.
-Groups and individuals may register where space is available beginning October 9th at 10 AM Pacific Time.
+Groups and individuals may register where space is available.